barc4/soleil_deimos/README.md

 # soleil_deimos
-repository for DEIMOS simulations using PyOptiX, SHADOW and SRW
+repository for DEIMOS simulations using PyOptiX, SHADOW and CARPEM!